cronologic-de/ug_xtdc4/source/api_reference/structs/xtdc4_init_parameters.rst

     .. c:member:: uint64_t buffer_size[8]

-        The minimum size of the DMA buffer.
+        The minimum size of the DMA buffer in bytes.

-        If set to 0, the default size of 16 MB is used.
+        Defaults to 4 :math:`\times` 1024 :math:`\times` 1024 bytes.

+        The minimal possible size is 1024 :math:`\times` 1024 bytes.

         For the xTDC4, only the first entry is used.